 A person can apply for an apprenticeship with us year-round.

-You must provide these 4 prerequisites to get an application:
+Either way you apply, you must provide these 4 prerequisites to get an application:

 2. High School Transcript or GED test scores (NOT your high school diploma – you can contact the high school from which you graduated to request a transcript)